Get a quote

 The sinking fund is a bit like an insurance policy, to ensure there are adequate funds to keep the building well maintained.

-Insurance is designed to cover unexpected events life fire, accidental damage and liability.
+Residential strata insurance is designed to cover unexpected events like fire, accidental damage and liability.
 A good strata building insurance policy will pay for repairs, but there is usually an excess and it takes time to process a claim.,

 What’s more, building insurance does not cover the ongoing repairs and maintenance costs of a property such as exterior painting, new fencing, replacing carpets in common areas, replacing old roofs and guttering, rewiring, fixing up driveways, gates and car parking, etc. All of these will eventually be required, and they’re paid for out of the sinking fund.